NathiDhliso/RTdynamicBC/EMAIL_SETUP.md

 ## Overview

-The application uses a Node.js/Express server with Nodemailer to send emails from both the contact form and business health check questionnaire to `info@rtdynamic.co.za`.
+The application uses a Node.js/Express server with Nodemailer to send emails from both the contact form and business health check questionnaire to `info@rtdynamicbc.co.za  `.

 ## Setup Instructions